 Conclusion

-If you’re looking to engage a trade mark lawyer, we have a number of fixed-fee packages depending on what you’re after.
-Get in touch if you want to find out more!
-You can reach us at 0800 002 184.
+If you’re looking to engage a trade mark lawyer, we have a number of fixed-fee packages designed to suit your requirements.
+Get in touch to find out more, or give us a call on 0800 002 184.

 About Sprintlaw